10 Days in Argentina: 7 Sample Itineraries

 All of these towns and the scenic drives that connect them are littered with mountains, lakes and breathtaking natural beauty.

 This Argentina itinerary is ideal for just about anyone: families, solo travelers, and couples.
-There’s something for everyone here!
+There’s something for everyone here and it is my favorite place to be.

 • Day 1: Arrive in Buenos Aires, go on afternoon tour